-An occupational personality test captures information that’s difficult to see – hidden characteristics that determines how a person acts in a variety of circumstances.
+- An occupational personality test captures information that’s difficult to see – hidden characteristics that determine how a person acts in a variety of circumstances.